2018 Gammon China Coast Marathon and Half Marathon – Sunday 28 January 2018

 * subject to number of entries in category

-Special AVOHK members trophys in both races for first 3 Male and Female AVOHK members under 40 and 40 and over who do not place overall First, Second or Third in the overall finish ranking.
+Special AVOHK members trophy’s in both races for first three male and female AVOHK members under 40 and 40 and over who do not place overall First, Second or Third in the overall finish ranking.
+You must be an AVOHK member at the time of race registration.

 The John Lane Tankard will be awarded to the First Veteran (over 40) AVOHKer in the marathon regardless of them being eligible for another prize.